Alan-Victor/Alan-Victor/README.md

 - 👋 Hi, I’m @Alan-Victor
-- 👀 I’m interested in generating insights from Business Data and solve the Business problems
+- 👀 I get excited while generating insights from Business Data and solving the Business problems.
-- 🌱 I’m actively learning all about Data Analytics Skills and Data Tools
+- 🌱 I’m actively learning all about Data Skills and Data Tools
 - 💞️ I’m looking to collaborate on projects related to Data/Business Analytics and Business Intelligence Dashboards
 - 📫 How to reach me : alanvictor.social@gmail.com